LakshyaMalhotra/LakshyaMalhotra/README.md

 - 👋 Hi, I’m @LakshyaMalhotra.
 I'm currently a yield data scientist at Intel Corporation.
-I focus on using deep learning methods especially computer vision to detect the defects in semiconductor wafers.
+I focus on using deep learning methods especially computer vision to detect the defects in semiconductor wafers
-- 👀 I’m passionate about machine learning and its applications to solve challenging business problems.
+- 👀 I’m passionate about artificial intelligence and its applications to solve challenging problems
-- 🌱 I’m currently learning the vast ocean of generative AI and its applications in NLP.
+- 🌱 Outside work, I’m currently working on finetuning LLMs and trying to create a local ChatGPT
 - 📫 Reach out to me on [linkedin](https://www.linkedin.com/in/lamalhotra/)

 <!---